 Is it any good?

+Many fine artistic choices add grace and elegance to a film that hasn't lost its impact in nearly 70 years.
 Supervised by Walt Disney, the animators closely studied the movement and anatomy of real animals, working for six years to perfect the personalities of the characters and find just the right children's voices for them.
 No people actually appear in the movie, but are instead the unseen menace.
 Symphonic and choral pieces accompany the animation, which might seem odd to kids today who are used to Disney characters breaking into song-and-dance numbers.
-These and other artistic choices add grace and elegance to a film that hasn't lost its impact in nearly 70 years.

 Families can talk about how people can respect and protect nature.
 Kids may indeed be awakened to the wonders of nature after seeing Bambi, and may delight in a walk in a real forest or a trip to the petting zoo.